GridTools/gt4py/docs/quickstart.rst

 System Setup
 ------------

-The following variables, found in `src/gt4py/config.py <https://github.com/GridTools/gt4py/blob/master/src/gt4py/config.py>`_ control compilation settings:
+Compilation settings for GT4Py backends generating C++ or CUDA code might be modified when needed by updating the default values in the  `gt4py.config <https://github.com/GridTools/gt4py/blob/master/src/gt4py/config.py>`_ module.
+Note that most of the system dependent settings may be also modified  using the following environment variables:

 * ``BOOST_ROOT`` or ``BOOST_HOME``: root of the boost library headers.
 * ``CUDA_ROOT`` or ``CUDA_HOME``: installation prefix of the CUDA toolkit.
-* ``GT_INCLUDE_PATH``: path prefix to GridTools header files.
+* ``GT_INCLUDE_PATH``: path prefix to an alternative installation of GridTools header files.
 * ``OPENMP_CPPFLAGS``: preprocessor arguments for OpenMP support.
 * ``OPENMP_LDFLAGS``: arguments when linking executables with OpenMP support.